Testimonials from Graduated MWRC Junior Fellows

 'The Manchester Wesley Research Centre proved to play an invaluable role in my own research in my time at Nazarene Theological College.
-In the course of the develop of my own writing, the wealth of resources on John Wesley and his theology was of great encouragement to me.
+In the course of developing of my own writing, the wealth of resources on John Wesley and his theology was of great encouragement to me.
 Through the MWRC, in conjunction with the John Rylands Library, I was always able to find everything I needed for my research into John Wesley’s liturgical practices – a topic in Wesleyan studies that proved elusive in other library collections.
 The knowledgeable MWRC staff were extremely helpful, courteous, and accessible.
 If you are looking for a place to conduct research in the Wesleyan-Methodist tradition, look no further than the Manchester Wesley Research Centre!'

 Stephen Brian Yeich, Ph.D., University of Manchester/Cliff College (2015):